Eric Weddle: 2019 season and initial retirement

-On March 8, 2019, Weddle signed a two-year contract worth $10,502,050 with the Los Angeles Rams.
-During Week 4 against the Tampa Bay Buccaneers, Weddle recorded a team-high 15 tackles and 2 passes defended in the 55-40 loss.
+Despite his earlier statement that he would retire if not kept by the Ravens, Weddle signed a two-year contract worth $10,502,050 with the Los Angeles Rams on March 8, 2019.
+During Week 4 against the Tampa Bay Buccaneers, Weddle recorded a team-high 15 tackles and 2 passes defended in the 55–40 loss.
 He finished the season second on the team with 108 tackles, along with four passes defended.

 On February 6, 2020, Weddle announced his retirement from the NFL after 13 seasons.